Skip to Content

 Be sure to sample Indian, Chinese, and Nonya cuisines while in Kuala Lumpur.
 Food tours are popular and available in most towns and cities.

 Malaysian food generally isn’t too heavy on the chilies so you should be able to feed your family with relative ease.
-That said, if you or the kids have never had anything other than western food, you may struggle with spices and fishy flavours in Malaysian cuisine.
+That said, if you or the kids have never had anything other than Western food, you may struggle with spices and fishy flavours in Malaysian cuisine.

 Look out for delicious street foods and stalls selling tropical fruits and smoothies.
 Malaysia also has some yummy sweet baked goods, such as the pineapple pies above.
 Make sure you try famous Malaysian specialities such as: